 Latest announcement on island-wide curfew

-The island-wide curfew currently in force will be lifted at 6.00 a.m. tomorrow (May 13) morning, says the President’s Media Division.
+The island-wide curfew currently in force will be lifted at 6.00 a.m. tomorrow morning (May 14) for a period of 12 hours, says the President’s Media Division.

-The curfew will be re-imposed at 2.00 p.m. tomorrow and will remain in effect until 6.00 a.m. on Saturday (May 14), the statement said.
+The curfew will be re-imposed at 6.00 p.m. tomorrow and will remain in effect until 5.00 a.m. on Sunday (May 15), according to the PMD.

-Accordingly, no one is permitted to stay on a public road, railroad, public park, public playground or any other public area or beaches except under a written permit issued by a particular authorizing officer, during the curfew period.
+During the curfew period, no one is permitted to stay on a public road, railroad, public park, public playground or any other public area or beaches except under a written permit issued by a particular authorizing officer.